micmejia/bible-dump/NKJV/Ezekiel/Ezek 48.md

 The entire district _shall be_ twenty-five thousand _cubits_ by twenty-five thousand _cubits,_ foursquare.
 You shall set apart the holy district with the property of the city.

 ###### 21
 "The rest _shall belong_ to the prince, on one side and on the other of the holy district and of the city's property, next to the twenty-five thousand _cubits_ of the _holy_ district as far as the eastern border, and westward next to the twenty-five thousand as far as the western border, adjacent to the _tribal_ portions; _it shall belong_ to the prince.
-It shall be the holy district, and the sanctuary of the [^a]temple _shall be_ in the center.
+It shall be the holy district, and the sanctuary of the temple _shall be_ in the center.

 ###### 22
 Moreover, apart from the possession of the Levites and the possession of the city _which are_ in the midst of what _belongs_ to the prince, _the area_ between the border of Judah and the border of Benjamin shall belong to the prince.